 If you look at Hustler’s Facebook page, it’s more risqué in imagery than our client’s page.

-Even if you follow all of Facebook’s rules and regulations, one wrong post of something too adult, can get you banned for a select amount of time or permanently.
+Even if you follow all of Facebook’s community standards, one wrong post of something too adult, can get you banned for a select amount of time or permanently.